 When RealtimeThread.interrupt, or AsynchronouslyInterruptedException.fire() is called, the AsynchronouslyInterruptedException is compared against any currently pending AsynchronouslyInterruptedException on the schedulable.
-If there is none, or if the depth of the AsynchronouslyInterruptedException; (i.e., it is targeted at a less deeply nested method call), the new AsynchronouslyInterruptedException and the previously pending AsynchronouslyInterruptedException is discarded.
+If there is none, or if the depth of the AsynchronouslyInterruptedException is less than the currently pending AsynchronouslyInterruptedException; (i.e., it is targeted at a less deeply nested method call), the new AsynchronouslyInterruptedException and the previously pending AsynchronouslyInterruptedException is discarded.
 Otherwise, the new AsynchronouslyInterruptedException is discarded.